 Affiliate links in this post will be clearly marked with a *.
 Clicking one of these links means I earn a discount or receive payment.

-I have a variety of popular air fryer recipes such as air fryer roast potatoes, air fryer frozen sweet potato fries and air fryer chips, which I love and use regularly.
+One of the best things about air fryer recipes is that you can use them to prepare a variety of dishes.
+Some of my most popular air fryer recipes include air fryer roast potatoes, air fryer frozen sweet potato fries, and air fryer chips.

 These are Slimming World friendly too I do believe so this post to help you find out how does Slimming World work will probably help you a little more than I can as I’m not a big fan!